Asset Location Can Reduce Taxation

 Do you have clients who are investing for long-term goals?
 You can help these clients potentially reduce their tax bills by locating assets in both taxable and tax-deferred accounts.
 This is commonly called “asset location.”

-It’s not always what your client’s portfolio is invested in that makes it tax-efficient; often, it’s where those assets are located.
+It’s not always what your clients are invested in that helps create a tax efficient portfolio; often, it’s where those assets are located.

 Creating an Asset-Location Strategy